Person A: See you at church tomorrow.

 This website hopes that people will be able to examine arguments against religion and make up their own minds.

-Another professor who is excellent at manipulation is Richard Dawkins (RD).
-He is a well-known atheist who makes a lot of money ridiculing and mocking religion with an emphasis on Christians.
-His latest book, "Outgrowing God," is directed at a younger generation by suggesting they are grown up and can walk away from superstitions and myths.
-His books are filled with mainly gibberish to persuade young believers to walk away from their faith.
+Another professor who is excellent at manipulating is Richard Dawkins.
+He is a well-known atheist who makes a lot of money ridiculing and mocking religion, with an emphasis on Christians.
+His latest book, "Outgrowing God," is directed at a younger generation by insultingly suggesting they are grown up and can walk away from superstitions and myths.
+He proudly proclaims there is no evidence for God.
+So, isn't it great that professors base their lives on strict logic and science?
+Not exactly.

 Boghossian: "What would it take for you to believe in God?"

 Dawkins: "I used to say it would be straightforward.
 It would be the Second Coming of Jesus or a big, deep, booming, bass voice saying, "I am God."
-But I was persuaded, mostly by Steve Zara, who is a regular contributor to my website.
-He more or less persuaded me that even if there was this booming voice in the Second Coming with clouds of glory, the probable explanation is that it is a hallucination or a conjuring trick by David Copperfield.
+But I was persuaded, mostly by Steve Zara, a regular contributor to my website.
+He more or less persuaded me that even if I heard this booming voice in the Second Coming with clouds of glory, the probable explanation is that it was a hallucination or a conjuring trick by David Copperfield.
 He made the point that a supernatural explanation for anything is incoherent.
 It doesn't add up to an explanation for anything.
 A non-supernatural Second Coming could be aliens from outer space."
-Bogohhian then asks, "So that [stars aligned into a message] couldn't be enough.
+Bogohhian asks, "So that [stars aligned into a message] couldn't be enough.
 So what would persuade you?

 Another issue with those pesky aliens is an infinite regression.
-RD knows the beginning of life in just a few billion years is pretty far-fetched.
+RD knows the beginning of life in just a few billion years, which is pretty far-fetched.
 No problem, aliens came to save the day.
 However, a problem with this reasoning is who designed the aliens that designed us?
-Since intelligent life can only come about through a slow evolutionary process, the aliens who evolved through a slow evolutionary process had to be created through aliens who evolved through a slow evolutionary process.
+Since intelligent life can only occur through a slow evolutionary process, the aliens who evolved through a slow evolutionary process had to be created through aliens who evolved through a slow evolutionary process.
 This is an example of an infinite regression fallacy.
 Oops